 Marin beekeepers will collect monthly pollen samples from thirty honey bee hives during the primary growing season from February, 2012 through October, 2012.
 The hive locations will be geographically spread out across Marin County.

 Up to $10,000 will need to be raised to pay for screening pollen for residues of 172 different herbicides, pesticides, metabolites, accelerants, and other chemicals that might be found in our environment.

 Honeybees, as concentrators, are well suited for the job of collecting pollen which is directly affected by the air, water, and soil in our environment.

 The results will help us assess chemical use in the environment in our neighborhoods.
 Taken together, this important information will be shared with the greater community in order to help educate the general public of the problems beekeepers are experiencing locally with pollinator populations and how individuals can help to be part of the solution.

-To sponsor a beekeeper with a tax deductible contribution click here.
+To sponsor a beekeeper with a tax deductible contribution, please click here.

 Thank you for your support.